tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 #### 8.1.1 What a MultiRecord Measure takes as input (non-normative)

 A `MultiRecord` `Measure` does not typically examine raw input (e.g. Darwin Core) values directly.
-Instead, it uses as input the outputs of `SingleRecord` Tests — the set of Responses with their `Response.status`, `Response.result`, and `Response.comment`.   `MultiRecord` `Measures` can also be defined to take raw data as input, for example, a `MultiRecord` `Measure` could be defined to calculate the average dwc:individualCount across all records in a dataset, but we won't conider that use of `MultiRecord` `Measures` here.
+Instead, it uses as input the outputs of `SingleRecord` Tests — the set of Responses with their `Response.status`, `Response.result`, and `Response.comment`.   `MultiRecord` `Measures` can also be defined to take raw data as input, for example, a `MultiRecord` `Measure` could be defined to calculate the average dwc:individualCount across all records in a dataset, but we won't consider that use of `MultiRecord` `Measures` here.

 Conceptually what we want to do with `MultiRecord` `Measures` is: